top of page

 The slogan "Make America Super Again" is a very obvious satire on Donald Trump's "Make America Great Again" slogan, and apparently this is what it took for some people to start understanding the more political side to this show.
 Most people believe The Boys is merely making fun of superheroes and superhero franchises, and while that's partly true, it's not even close to the main point of the series.

-A large portion of the show is a direct satire on Hollywood and big entertainment companies, which is what superhero manufacturer, Vought International, represents.
-It really leans into showcasing the hypocrisy of such institutions and players and the obsession with putting on a front to appear more inclusive than they actually are.
+A large portion of the show is a direct satire on big entertainment companies, which is what superhero manufacturer, Vought International, represents.
 The show's earlier seasons made fun of celebrity culture, the manufactured aspect of pop culture and celebrities, the exploitation of the industry, and the two-faced nature of many of these superhero celebrities.
 It's also generally a criticism of large corporations ("We are a pharmaceutical company," as Stan Edgar says) that thrive on exploitation, commodification, and propaganda.

 One of the earliest storylines directly referenced the Me Too era that overtook the second half of the 2010s as Seven member The Deep sexually assaulted newcomer Starlight.
 Even after he was eventually exposed for his behavior, he was allowed to come back to the Seven thanks to Homelander.